-While remote work can be beneficial for productiveness, it also involves someone handling company information from a remote computer.
+While remote workers can be beneficial for productiveness, it also involves someone handling company information from a remote computer.
 Remote work isn’t generally possible without an internet connection, and that’s where the potential danger comes in.
 Because while a company may go to great lengths to protect their internal networks and on-site computers, people can be a little laxer when away from the office.

 So remote work needs to be considered carefully.
 Companies need to take as much care with the security threats that remote work poses as they do with security threats in the office.

 Remote work increases the number of networks that have access to company data.
 This means that there are more sources attackers can breach to gain access to sensitive business information.
 All the security threats that pose a risk to onsite staff still apply to remote workers, but they also have some extra things to worry about.

 Public WiFi is a big outlet for potential breaches and accounts for more than 62% of security incidents according to the iPass’ 2018 mobile security report.
 Breaches don’t just happen on mobile phones, however, and laptops are as much at risk.

 Home-based networks aren’t much better though since they aren’t all that secure, to begin with.
 Plus people tend to forget about security threats when working from home.
 They can become careless with security protocol and use any USB that’s lying around to transfer data or forget to lock their devices with strong passwords.